Respondent Rights

 You have the right to…

-- Review the investigative report at the conclusion of the investigation.
+• Review the evidence gathered during the investigation.
 You may be provided a copy of the investigative report or you may request a copy of the investigative report if it was not provided to you.

-- You will have the right to select one advisor to support you throughout the entire process.
+• You will have the right to select one advisor to support you throughout the entire process.
 The support person can be a friend, family member, attorney or advocate.
+For Formal Title IX Complaints, EWU will provide you with an advisor for purposes of conducting cross-examination during the hearing process.

 Supportive Measures